abtris/www.prskavec.net/content/talk/2026-05-27-WebExpo/index.md

 event_url: https://webexpo.net/prague2026/sessions/under-the-hood-of-ai-building-your-own-mcp-server-in-go/
 venue: Lucerna Cinema
 location: Prague, Czech Republic
-summary: "Everyone talks about using AI models, but few developers know how to extend them.
-In this talk, we go one level deeper and build our own Model Context Protocol (MCP) server in Go.
-MCP is an emerging standard that lets AI systems securely access tools, APIs, and real-world data.
-You'll see how to design a minimal, production-ready MCP service, connect it to an AI client, and expose your own capabilities - from querying observability data to automating workflows.
-We will extend the capabilities of our coding agent with an MCP server to help us in the future."
+summary: "Most developers use AI models, but few extend them.
+In this talk we go a level deeper and build our own Model Context Protocol (MCP) server in Go.
+MCP is an emerging standard that lets AI systems securely reach tools, APIs, and real-world data.
+I show how to build a small, working MCP service, connect it to an AI client, and expose your own capabilities, from querying observability data to automating workflows.
+By the end we extend our own coding agent with an MCP server so it can do more for us."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.